-Robert Teasell MD FRCPC, Jo-Anne Aubut BA, Taeweon Lee BMSc, Shannon Janzen MSc, Mark Bayley MSc, MD FRCPC, Nora Cullen MSc, MD FRCPC
+Robert Teasell MD FRCPC, Swati Mehta PhD, Heather MacKenzie MD FRCPC, Jo-Anne Aubut BA, Mark Bayley MD FRCPC, Nora Cullen MD FRCPC

 incidence and Prevalence

-Most patients with TBI have milder injuries, but residual deficits in these patients are not uncommon (Thornhill et al. 2000).
-It is estimated that 10-15% of patients with TBI have more serious injuries, requiring specialist care (Maas et al. 2008).
+Most individuals with TBI have milder injuries, but residual deficits in these patients are not uncommon (Thornhill et al. 2000).
+Moreover, 10-15% of patients with TBI have more serious injuries requiring specialist care (Maas et al. 2008).
 The frequency of injuries of moderate severity are increasing, with the proportion of moderate TBIs being 19% in 1992 and increasing to 37% in 2002 (Colantonio et al. 2009).
-Unfortunately, the incidence of TBI is expected to increase over the next several years due to the ongoing demographic shift of an aging population (Colantonio et al. 2009).
+Unfortunately, the incidence of TBI is expected to increase due to the ongoing demographic shift of an aging population (Colantonio et al. 2009).

-Much of the data pertaining to ABI is collected from a specific point of care (e.g., emergency departments, inpatient rehabilitation, outpatient services, etc.).
+Much of the data pertaining to ABI is collected from a specific point of care (i.e., emergency departments, inpatient rehabilitation, and outpatient services).
 It should be noted that because these studies do not explore the number of patients treated in other healthcare settings, and the number of individuals who go untreated are not accounted for, the number of individuals with a brain injury is likely to be higher than these figures suggest (Langlois et al. 2006).